Mark-Cooper-Janssen-Vooles/frontend-webdev-guide/readme.md

 ---
 ## Redux Middleware

+NOTE: Redux-sagas is now depreciated.
+A 3rd party middleware is not recommended in most cases unless you have complexity.
+See [here.](https://stackoverflow.com/questions/72360331/is-it-worth-using-redux-saga-in-the-long-term?rq=1#:~:text=Redux%2DSaga%2C%20a%20Redux%20side,and%20no%20longer%20being%20maintained.)

 Redux middleware is used for async calls to a backend, and allows actions to return a function after a promise has been resolved.
 ​